Pension and insurance indemnities

 The Estonian pension system consists of three pillars: the first pillar is state pension, the second pillar is mandatory funded pension and the third pillar is supplementary funded pension.
 The second and third pillars operate based on the principle of savings collection by a person.
 It is also possible for a person to conclude a life insurance contract with investment risk.

-Taxation of pensions from 1 January 2021
+Taxation of pensions

 I pillar: state pension